ubiqlabs/tokenlists-org/.github/ISSUE_TEMPLATE/add-list-request.md

 - [ ] I will not ping the Discord about this listing request.

 **Please provide the following information for your token.**
-List url must be HTTPS, IPFS or ENS.
+List url must be HTTPS or IPFS.

 List URL:
 List Name: